gTile/gTile/README.md

 `(Grid) selection` | A rectangular selection of multiple tiles within a grid.
 It is defined in term of two offsets which specify the position of two opposite corner tiles of the selection.
 `Preset` | Ambiguously used.
 Can refer to the user-specified grid size (presets), i.e. the list of grid sizes available for the user to choose in the overlay.
 Alternatively, this refers to the user-defined presets that auto-move & auto-resize the focused window according the configured preset.
 `(Monitor) Inset` | A user-configurable screen margin respected by all gTile features (window placement, autogrow, autotiling, …).
 It causes windows to keep a fixed distance (in pixel) to the monitor edge(s).
-`(Window) Margin` | A user-configurable window margin that causes windows to have an invisible border to them.
-The margin does not(!) apply towards the screen edges.
-Windows with a margin are still able to align with the screen edge, i.e., unless an inset is configured.
+`(Window) Spacing` | A user-configurable window spacing that causes windows to have an invisible border to them.
+The spacing does not(!) apply towards the screen edges.
+Windows with a spacing are still able to align with the screen edge, i.e., unless an inset is configured.

 ## Code Structure